-The main reason for rejection was the weakness of the business model proposed (66 rejections), closely followed by a lack of innovative value of the business model proposed, which applied to 51 cases.
+The main reason for rejection was the weakness of the business model proposed (66 rejections), closely followed by a lack of innovative value of the business model proposed, which applied to 60 cases.

-In a number of cases, the same individual applied for a startup visa more than once - in most cases, following an earlier rejection by the ISV Committee.2 The number of applicants for Italia Startup Visa is therefore equal to 385.
+In a number of cases, the same individual has applied for a startup visa more than once - in most cases, following an earlier rejection by the ISV Committee.2 For this

-1 As established in the Guidelines of the Italia Startup Visa programme, an application is considered to be implicitly withdrawn when the applicant fails to provide further documents within 60 days from the relevant request made by the ISV Secretariat.
+1 As set out in the Guidelines of the Italia Startup Visa programme, an application is considered to be implicitly withdrawn when the applicant fails to provide further documents within 60 days from a request made by the ISV Secretariat.

 2 Thirty-two applicants whose submission had been turned down at a first evaluation (or withdrawn) have submitted a new application again a few months later.
 Two of them have applied for the programme three times.
-Moreover, two individuals who had successfully obtained an ISV Nulla Osta in the past later submitted a new startup visa
+Moreover, two individuals who had successfully obtained an ISV Nulla Osta in the past later submitted a new startup visa application, as they no longer held a valid permit to stay in Italy.
+Nine of those "multiple applications" have been ultimately successful.